sherlock-audit/2023-05-ironbank-judging/README.md

 How do you establish a reasonable minimum and maximum price range for each asset?
 The incident related to Venus that you mentioned was caused by the inherent risk of the LUNA token itself.
 Evaluating the risk associated with an asset should always be taken into account when listing it.
 I disagree with relying solely on manual human input for setting the price range, as it does not address the underlying issue faced by Venus.
 Therefore, we will not make changes to address this matter.

+**jacksanford1**

+Issue was labeled "Won't Fix" by protocol team.
+Categorizing as an acknowledged issue.

-# Issue M-3: [M-1] Price Oracle contract does not work in Arbitrum and Optimism
+# Issue M-3: Price Oracle contract does not work in Arbitrum and Optimism

 Source: https://github.com/sherlock-audit/2023-05-ironbank-judging/issues/191